1AngelinaEvans/AngelinaEvansBlog/README.md

 # Iowa Housing Condition Mapping

-Spatial analysis and cartography for the Iowa State University Data Science for the Public Good program, AI Housing team, May to July 2023.
+Spatial analysis and cartography for Iowa State University Data Science for the Public Good program, AI Housing team, May to July 2023.

 **Problem.** Four small Iowa communities, Ogden, Grundy Center, New Hampton, and Independence, needed a housing condition inventory to support local planning.
 No existing spatial dataset described the condition of individual properties.